 If the Hamptons aren’t your vibe, other opportunities include trips to Disney World with dedicated tour guides and luxury accommodations, safe harbor from the summer sun in a private club at The Masters in Augusta (plus exclusives with Kiawah Island Club), and even a partnership with IndyCar and the Indianapolis Motor Speedway.

 So whether you’re just dreaming about the perks of flying private or seriously considering a buy-in, it’s easy to see that the return on investment is more than just miles in the sky.
-But it doesn’t necessarily come cheap — a 25-hour block with NetJets starts around $127,000, or about $5,000 an hour.
+But it doesn’t necessarily come cheap — remember, you're still flying private.
 But if you’ve got the cash, it seems like the only problem is deciding where to point the plane for the right experience for your tastes.